Four dead after car crashes at Norfolk International Airport

-Investigators say the car was traveling on Norview Avenue heading toward the departures area of the airport when it ran off the road, hit a tree and caught fire.
+According to investigators, the car was traveling on Norview Avenue and heading toward the departures area of the airport when it ran off the road, hit a tree and caught fire.

 All four people died at the scene.
 Police are working to identify the victims.